osmandapp/web/main/docs/user/map/track-context-menu.md

 </Tabs>

 ## Options

-Menu "Options" allows to make manipulation with the chosen track, to opens it in other tools.
+Menu Options allows to make manipulation with the chosen track, Information Routing Edit Delete Share Export to open it in other tools.

 <Tabs groupId="operating-systems">